 If you prefer you can also use a ricer to mash the potatoes, and a gnocchi board to shape them.

-Add the potatoes, whole and with the skin on, to a pot full of cold water.
+Add the potatoes, whole and with the skin on, to a large pot full of cold water.

 Bring to boil and cook until the potatoes are soft.
-I check by inserting the blade of a small knife in one potato.
+I check by inserting the blade of a small knife into one potato.
 If it slides in easily, they are done.

 Depending on the size of the potatoes they can take between 20 and 50 minutes to cook.